Moffat Beach, Queensland: Parks and recreation

 Eleanor Shipley Park stretches from Tooway Lake through to the cafes of Seaview Terrace.
 Barbecue facilities and picnic shelters are provided, as well as a children's play area and easy access to Moffat beach.

-Roslin Park in Roslin Street provides a children's play area and is dog-friendly.

 On Moffat Beach, dogs are allowed off-leash before 8am and after 4pm.
 The beach itself is unpatrolled.

-The Des Dywer walking track is an oceanway that runs from Moffat Beach to Bulcock beach, following the coastline on cliffs and boardwalks.
+The Des Dwyer walking track is an oceanway that runs from Moffat Beach to Bulcock beach, following the coastline on cliffs and boardwalks.

 Surfing

-Moffat Beach is protected from southerly winds by Moffat Headland which provides a sought-after surf break.
+Moffat Beach is protected from southerly winds by Moffat Headland which provides a point break.

 One of Australia's longest-running surf competitions, the Pa and Ma Bendall Surfing Classic is held every Easter in honour of local surfing legends Charles "Pa" and Marjorie "Ma" Bendall.

+Facilities

+Caloundra Cemetery is on Queen Street in the south-west of the locality (26.7934°S 153.1304°E).
+It has about 2,600 burials.